everx-labs/TVM-Compiler/docs/C++ tutorial.md

 However, even if a contract has outstanding balance, there is a hard limit on how much it can spend on a single incoming message, if this limit is exceeded, the contract is terminated even if the code it runs is well-formed.
 To minimize the state which is transferred between contracts and stored in the blockchain, TVM does not have random access memory.
 The memory might be emulated by dictionaries, however, it's quite expensive and often not practical taking into account limited gas supply.

 Thus a typical smart contract in C++ avoids using memory.
-Moreover, currently all the functions have to be inlined.
-That's why `-O3` optimization and LTO are essential and it's the pipeline `tvm-build++` implements.
+Moreover, all the functions with pointer or reference arguments have to be **__always_inline** .
+Non-static methods too, because they have implicit **this** pointer argument.